snarkipus/zero2axum/README.md

 }
 ```

-That should give us enough information to get started ... for this application, the general flow should look something like:
+That should give us enough information to get started ... for this application, the general flow should look something like this:

 ```mermaid
 flowchart LR